U.S. Army Quartermaster Museum

 The United States Army Quartermaster Museum, located at Fort Lee, Virginia, is an AAM accredited museum in the Commonwealth of Virginia.
 The museum's aim is to preserve and exhibit the history of the Quartermaster Corps, which was formed in 1775.
 Its collection comprises more than 24,000 items.
-The Museum also serves the Quartermaster Center and School as a classroom for the teaching of history, educating more than 16,000 soldiers, non-commissioned officers, warrant officers, and officers a year.
+The museum also serves the Quartermaster Center and School as a classroom for the teaching of history, educating more than 16,000 soldiers, non-commissioned officers, warrant officers, and officers a year.

 Museum history

 The museum's beginnings can be traced back to 1953 when the Quartermaster School at Fort Lee, Virginia organized a collection of reproduction period uniforms for use in the school's courses of instruction on uniform fitting and sizing.
 In 1954 two World War II vintage buildings were opened to house the uniforms.
 This popular classroom exhibit was often referred to as the "museum".

 The museum was officially established in February 1957, with these uniforms and donations of quartermaster related items forming the core of the collection.
-Several artifacts came from the major former Quartermaster Depots at Philadelphia, Pennsylvania; Jeffersonville, Indiana; and the Quartermaster Remount Depot at Front Royal, Virginia.
+Several artifacts came from the major former Quartermaster Depots at Philadelphia; Jeffersonville, Indiana; and the Quartermaster Remount Depot at Front Royal, Virginia.